 Discharging and Recharging RV Batteries

 How Batteries Are Charged

-Deep cycle 12-volt batteries will only charge once they are connected to a power supply with a voltage supply greater than 12 volts.
+A 12-volt deep cycle RV battery will only charge once connected to a power supply with a voltage supply greater than 12 volts.
 Typically 120 or 240 volts.
 This will generate a current that passes through the battery, causing the internal lead plates to polarize and store a charge.
-The greater the current, the faster the charging will occur.
+The greater the current, the faster RV battery charging will occur.

 State of Charge

 A fully charged lead-acid battery will have a voltage of 12.7 volts.
 Gradually over time the voltage decreases as the energy in the battery declines, either due to powering appliances or just due to the passage of time.